alptugan/Slidev_Presentations/README.md

         └── deploy.yml
 ```

-Each presentation project must contain:
-- `slides.md` - The Slidev presentation content
-- `package.json` - Project dependencies
-- `pnpm-lock.yaml` - Locked dependency versions

 ## 📝 Adding New Presentations

-1. Create a new folder in either `2025-2026/` or `Workshops/`
+1. Create a new folder in either `2025-2026/` or `Workshops/`.
+For a different directory, edit the `deploy.yml` file.
-2. Add your `slides.md`, `package.json`, and `pnpm-lock.yaml`
+2. Create a new Slidev project.
 3. Commit and push to `main` branch
 4. GitHub Actions will automatically build and deploy your presentation

+## Updating Existing Presentations
+1. Each presentation project must contain:
+    - 📝 `slides.md` - The Slidev presentation content
+    - 📝 `package.json` - Project dependencies
+    - 📝 `global-bottom.vue` - Footer text
+    - 📝 `style.css` - Custom styles
+    - 📁 `components` folder
+    - 📁 `pages` folder
+2. Run `pnpm install` to download packages.
+3. Run `pnpm run dev` to preview project on local host.

 ---